qutip/QuantumToolbox.jl/docs/src/users_guide/QuantumObject/QuantumObject.md

 ```

 !!! note "Difference between `dims` and `size`"
     Notice that `type`, `dims`, and `size` will change according to the input `data`.
 Although `dims` and `size` appear to be the same, `dims` keep tracking the dimension of individual Hilbert spaces of a multipartite system, while `size` does not.
-We refer the reader to the section [tensor products and partial traces](@ref doc:Tensor-products) for more information.
+We refer the reader to the section [Tensor Products and Partial Traces](@ref doc:Tensor-products-and-Partial-Traces) for more information.

 ## States and operators